aadikanwar/DSCI100_group_project/README.md

-# DSCI100 Group Project!
+# Classifying E-mails as Spam or Not Spam in R
-Collaborative repository for the DSCI 100 group project
+Collaborative Project in DSCI100